-be used for the determination of whether or not to generate the set pulse.
+be: To use this mode, an external source must be used for the determination of whether or not to generate the set pulse.
 If the phase time base is used, it will either always generate a pulse or never generate a pulse based on the PSMCxPH value.